 See ArkEncounter.com/christmas for opening and closing times.
 From December 8 through January 15, the only cost to visit the Ark grounds and see our world-class laser-projection program will be the normal $10 fee for car parking.
 Visitors will take the one-mile bus ride across the valley to the Ark and zoo.
-Tickets to walk inside the Ark and to take the fun camel and donkey rides can be purchased on site.
+Tickets to walk inside the Ark and to take the fun camel rides can be purchased on site.
 The Ark closes immediately following the 9 p.m. projection show.

 That’s not all at the Ark Encounter!
 From November 1–February 28, 2018, guests can also

 enjoy the Ark grounds and see the Ark’s exterior up close